MartinPankraz/ABAP-Developer-Day/student/quest4.md

 # Quest 4 - Accountant's detour

 In the next step we want to integrate the Ordered Items in Excel.
-Unfortunately Excel does not yet support OData v4.
+Unfortunately Excel has some issues with this OData v4 service.
 Luckily creating an OData v2 services is just a click away with RAP.

 Using this approach we have created the OData v2 service: http://vhcals4hcs.dummy.nodomain:50000/sap/opu/odata/sap/ZUI_ONLINESHOP_MS1_O2/Online_Shop
->> Note: we are using here HTTP and Port 50000 (not HTTPS), because we have not installed official certificates.
+>> Note: As before we are using here HTTP and Port 50000 (not HTTPS), because we have not installed official certificates.

 1) Open Microsoft Excel on your VM